Long before there were polyunsaturated oils and hydrogenated vegetable oils, people used drippings and rendered animal fats for cooking.

 Health aside, the upside to rendering your own cooking fat is that it’s frugal (practically free), and it reduces waste.

-But if you’re not convinced that cooking in animal fat is healthy, rather than eat it, you can slather it all over your skin…in the form of soap!
+But if you don’t want to eat rendered fat for health or other reasons, you can slather it all over your skin instead…in the form of soap!

 Either way, don’t let it go to waste!

 Soap has been made from animal fats for hundreds, possibly thousands of years.
 Next week I’ll write more about how to make soap from lard, but first, we have to render the lard!

 In the first post of the series, we removed the skin and fat from the pork shoulder, chopped it into small pieces and froze it.

 Rendering lard is easy when done in the slow cooker, but it’s still a long process (not hands-on though), so it’s better to do a large batch rather than lots of small amounts.
 Collect the skin and fat from several pork shoulders and keep them in the freezer until you’ve got enough to fill your slow cooker.

 Alternatively, you can buy pork skin from the supermarket or you can ask your butcher for some pork fat.
 If you’re lucky, your butcher may even give it to you for free, as many butchers just throw the fat away.

 rendering lard in the slow cooker